We have some good news if you’re searching online for how to “add outlet to wall.” Your search ends here at Prairie Electric in Vancouver, Washington!

 Prairie Electric

-Get in touch with Prairie Electric for all your electrical contracting needs!
-We have a large team of electricians, and we can help you with any project of any size.
+Contact Prairie Electric for all your electrical contracting needs.
+We have a large team of electricians, and we can help you with any project.

-The Daily Journal of Commerce named us the 2018 Subcontractor of the Year.
+We were named the 2018 Subcontractor of the Year by The Daily Journal of Commerce.
 And we’re proud of our work in the community.
 Our expertise extends across multiple projects.
-We’ve done electrical work in schools, hotels, production facilities, and much, much more.
+We’ve done electrical work on schools, hotels, production facilities, and much, much more.

-We can also answer questions about wire nuts, light switches (light fixtures in general), existing outlet problems, existing circuit breakers, and much more.
+We can also answer questions about wire nuts, light switches (light fixtures in general), existing outlet problems, and existing circuit breakers.
+Just about anything.
 We’ve been helping our neighbors since way back in the 1980s.
 We look forward to speaking with you.